Greece puts faith in France to solve bailout impasse

 "I continue to be convinced that if Greece continues with its reforms, it can end the (bailout) program next year and will regain market access before the end of the program," he said in an interview published Monday.

-Left-wing Greek Prime Minister Alexis Tsipras pushed more painful austerity measure through parliament in successive votes that ended Friday, extending draconian budget cuts for roughly five years.
+Prime Minister Tsipras pushed more painful austerity measure through parliament in successive votes that ended Friday, extending draconian budget cuts for roughly five years.

-"All the conditions to end the (agreement delay) are there.
-There is no reason to get stuck again," Greek government spokesman Dimitris Tzanakopoulos said in a weekend interview with pro-government Sto Kokkino radio.

-While in Athens, Le Maire will also meet Tsipras and Bank of Greece Governor Yannis Stournaras.
+While in Athens, Le Maire will met Greek Finance Minister Euclid Tsakalotos and was due to hold talks with Bank of Greece Governor Yannis Stournaras.

 Follow Gatopoulos at http://www.twitter.com/dgatopoulos